-- A specification that describes the Council's requirements in sufficient detail to enable the submission of competitive offers - A description of the Award Procedure - Full details about how the bids will be assessed, including any weighting and subcriteria that apply and any "pass mark" for any stage of the procurement; - Information on the Council's policies as appropriate, e.g.: - i.Equalitiesii.Complaintsiii.Sustainability. - 11.3.
-All invitations to tender shall state that any Tender received after the date and time stipulated in the invitation to tender may be rejected and not considered. - 11.4.
-All invitations to tender shall include requirements for Tenderers to: - Declare that the Tender content, price or any other figure or particulars concerning the Tender have not been disclosed by the tenderer to any other party (except where such a disclosure is made in confidence for a necessary purpose e.g. legal, financial advice etc) and - Complete fully and sign a form of tender and certificates relating to canvassing and non-collusion - Submit Tenders to the Council on the basis that they are compiled at the tenderer's expense. - 11.5.
-The Council's approved E-tendering system must be used for all competitive procurement activity unless agreed otherwise by the Service Manager, Contract Management and Assurance or otherwise approved by these CSOs. - 11.6.
-No Tender will be considered unless submitted in accordance with the conditions of participation included within the invitation to tender/quote.
+- A description of the award procedure; - Full details about how the bids will be assessed, including any weighting and subcriteria that apply and any "pass mark" for any stage of the procurement; - Information on the council's policies as appropriate, e.g.: - i.Equalities; - ii.Complaints; - iii.Sustainability - 10.3.11.3.
+All invitations to tender shall state that any tender received after the date and time stipulated in the invitation to tender mightmay be rejected and not considered. - 10.4.11.4.
+All invitations to tender shall include requirements for tenderers to: - Declare that the tender content, price or any other figure or particulars concerning the tender have not been disclosed by the tenderer to any other party (except where such a disclosure is made in confidence for a necessary purpose e.g. legal, financial advice etc); and - Complete fully and sign a form of tender and certificates relating to canvassing and non-collusion. - Submit tenders to the council on the basis that they are compiled at the tenderer's expense. - 10.5.11.5.
+The council's approved E-tendering system must be used for all competitive procurement activity unless agreed otherwise by the head of procurementService Manager, Contract Management and Assurance or otherwise approve by these CSOs. - 10.6.11.6.
+No tender will be considered unless submitted in accordance with the conditions of participation included within the invitation to tender / quote.

-12. Submission, Receipt and Opening of Tenders
+41-12.
+Submission, Receipt and Opening of Tenders

-- 12.1.
+11.1.12.1.
 Tenderers must be given an adequate period in which to prepare and submit a tender, consistent with the complexity of the contract.
-Procurement Legislation lays down specific time periods and processes that must be followed for procurements above the Procurement Thresholds at the time the procurement commences.
-Below thresholds contracts must still be treated in accordance with this clause 12.1 - 12.2.
-All Tenders must be returned in accordance with the system requirements of the Council's E-tendering system and/or as required in any specific documentation published.
+The EU Procedure lays down specific time periods.
+Procurement legislation lays down specific time periods and processes that must be followed for procurements above the published thresholds at the time the procurement commences.
+Below thresholds contracts must still be treated in accordance with this clause 12.1

-- 12.3.
-Tenders received by fax or electronic means outside of the Council's e-tendering system (e.g. email) must be rejected, save that Quotations for Minor Contracts under £10,000 may be received by email. - 12.4.
-All Tenders are to be opened at the same session after the period for their submission has ended.
-Tenders must be opened in the presence of at least two officers. - 12.5.
-The arithmetic in compliant Tenders must be checked.
-If arithmetical errors are found they should be notified to the Tenderer, who should be requested to confirm their Tender.
+- 11.2.12.2.
+All tenders must be returned in accordance with the system requirements of the council's E-tendering system and/or as required in any specific documentation published. - 11.3.12.3.
+Tenders received by fax or other electronic means outside of the council's etendering system (e.g. email) must be rejected.
+Quotations, save that quotations for minor contracts under £10,000 may be received by email.

+- 11.4.12.4.
+All tenders are to be opened at the same session after the period for their submission has ended.
+Tenders must be opened in the presence of at least two officers. - 11.5.12.5.
+The arithmetic in compliant tenders must be checked.
+If arithmetical errors are found they should be notified to the tenderer, who should be requested to confirm their tender.

-13. Clarification Procedures and Post-Tender Negotiations
+12.13.
+Clarification Procedures and Post-Tender Negotiations